-Outside of about four names, however, Florida has been plagued by mediocre quarterback play in the 2000s and 2010s.
-The program has also gone through a few head coaching changes in recent years because of it.
-But without further ado, here is your comprehensive ranked list of every UF starting quarterback since 2000:
+Outside of about four or five quarterback names, Florida has been plagued by mediocre quarterback play in the 2000s and 2010s.
+The program has also gone through a few head coaching changes in recent years because of the instability at the position.

-Mornhinweg, the son of the Baltimore Ravens offensive coordinator Marty Mornhinweg, probably had no business starting at Florida.
-He started the final three games of the 2013 season, passing for just 344 yards — all in losses.
+Mornhinweg, the son of former Baltimore Ravens offensive coordinator Marty Mornhinweg, probably had no business starting at Florida.
+He started the final three games of the 2013 season, passing for just 344 yards -- all in losses.
 That was also the year the Gators finished 4-8.
 And lost to Georgia Southern.
-Don’t act like you forgot.
+Don't act like you forgot.

 Despite being a highly-touted prospect coming out of high school, Berlin was never able to beat out Grossman during his two years in 2000 and 2001.
-His lone start came in the 2002 Orange Bowl because Grossman was benched for violating curfew, but it wasn’t long into the game before Grossman replaced him.
+His lone start came in the 2002 Orange Bowl because Grossman was benched for violating curfew, but it wasn't long into the game before Grossman replaced him.
 Berlin transferred to Miami and famously defeated the 18th-ranked Gators as the Hurricanes' starter in 2003.

 Fans were calling for Harris in 2014 when Driskel was struggling, and they probably regret that decision.
 He compiled 3,265 total yards during his 20 games between 2014-15 but totaled just 22 touchdowns, four of which were either rushing or receiving.

 10. Austin Appleby